Maunalua Fishpond Heritage Center

 Nearly all of Hawai‘i’s freshwater springs have disappeared – many filled in for development, ending the fresh and salt water connection that is critical to the life cycle of many native species.
 In Kuli‘ou‘ou, we had a rare opportunity to permanently protect a fertile estuary that is home to rare freshwater limpets pipiwai and hapawai that cling to the Hawaiian drystack wall lining the spring, ‘ama‘ama (mullet) and āholehole (young Hawaiian flagtail) that feed on the prized green limu ‘ele‘ele that blankets the spring floor, native shrimp ‘opae ‘oeha‘a and ‘opae huna, and endangered ‘ae‘o (Hawaiian stilts) that feed in Kānewai Fishpond.
 This effort also protects the many cultural sites surrounding the spring including the mākāhā (fishpond sluice gate), and kū‘ula (fishing stone shrine) with an upright Kū stone balanced by a low Hina stone where the fishermen of old would have given offerings asking for a plentiful catch.

-Our Team
+The Team

 Founder & Executive Director

-Chris is a historian and veteran youth educator who serves as the president for the Maunalua Fishpond Heritage Center.
+Chris is a historian and veteran youth educator who serves as the Executive Director for the Maunalua Fishpond Heritage Center.
 Chris co-founded the organization in 2007.
 At the time, the last Hawaiian fishponds in the region were destined for auction and likely destruction.
 In 2010 he helped secure passage of Act 210 which protects publicly owned Hawaiian fishponds statewide.
 With guidance from the last surviving pond keepers from the area, he developed site-specific fishpond programs to serve local schools and community groups.
 Alongside his fellow board members, he continues to engage community at Kānewai and Kalauha‘iha‘i Fishponds to ensure these special places will thrive.

 President